Everything You Need To Know About A-level Results Day 2023

 If UCAS track says you haven’t made your firm offer, make sure to check your insurance offer as this might come through for you.

-If this happens to you on your A Level results day, make sure to not make any abrupt decisions and talk it through with your family members and teachers.
+If this happens to you on your A-Level results day, make sure to not make any abrupt decisions and talk it through with your family members and teachers first.

 This is nothing to feel alone about, most students are wary about making a final decision on their university place as it’s a huge commitment.

 You may find that since submitting your UCAS application, things have changed and it’s not suited to what you want to do at the minute.
 This is not uncommon and you can follow the process of ‘Deferring’.

 Deferring essentially means taking a year out before coming back to university to begin your course.
 It suits those who decide to go travelling or work for the year before they get back into education.

 This may be a better option for you if you’re having doubts, rather than opting to go to uni if you’re on the fence about it.

 What Happens Next?